const-ae/treelabel/README.md

 ## Arithmetic

 You can combine two vectors or summarize across elements.
-You are pretty free what type of calculations you do and `treelabel` will try to make the right thing happen.
+You can do whatever calculations you want, and `treelabel` will try to make the right thing happen.
 You can also do problematic things like produce negative values. `treelabel` currently does not stop you, but this breaks one of the assumptions of `treelabel`.